 The world we live in is a blessing.
 Just to live, just to be is a blessing.
-With this divine mystery, we go holy fishing…deep into the life of our dairy life, into the life of others, into the world God has been and will be touching.
+With this divine mystery, we go holy fishing…deep into the life of our daily life, into the life of others, into the world God has been and will be touching.

-The nets are empty?
+Your nets are empty?

 For God’s sake, we do it differently.